Kabrita Infant Formula Review & Analysis

 Kabrita goat milk infant and toddler formulas are made in The Netherlands using premium, non-GMO ingredients and offer superior nutrition, acceptance, and sensitivity.

 There are two primary types of Kabrita formulas: the infant versions (stages 1-3) sold in Europe, and the toddler version (12-24 months) sold in the USA.
 This review is focused on the infant Kabrita (stage 1), suitable for newborns up to 6 months of age.
-Of course, you can get both versions shipped ot the USA, which we will discuss later in the article.
+Of course, you can get both versions shipped to the USA, which we will discuss later in the article.

 - Kabrita Comparison Table